Resources for ABA Therapists to Create More Inclusive Spaces

 The Center for LGBTQ Evidence-based Applied Research

-CLEAR is a research institute run by the University of Palo Alto that provides resources and issue-based training materials for mental health professionals including ABA therapists to create inclusive spaces for LGBTQ+ people.
+CLEAR is a University of Palo Alto research institute providing resources and issue-based training for mental health professionals, including ABA therapists, who work with LGBTQ+ patients.

 Journal of LGBTQ+ Issues in Counseling

-The Trevor Project is a national organization that provides mental health resources for LGBTQIA+ individuals, in particular young people.
-Their website features numerous articles to help professionals like ABA therapists provide supportive, gender-affirming services.
+The Trevor Project provides mental health resources for LGBTQIA+ individuals, especially young people.
+Their articles help ABA therapists provide supportive, gender-affirming services.

 Society for Sexual, Affectional, Intersex, and Gender Expansive Identities (SAIGE)

-This organization is devoted to helping ABA counselors and other mental health professionals provide support to LGBTQIA+ patients.
-Their resources include educational materials, podcasts, advocacy efforts, and more.
+SAIGE helps ABA counselors and mental health professionals support LGBTQIA+ patients through educational materials, podcasts, and advocacy resources.

 BIPOC